 Such stark inequality is not inevitable – it is the consequence of political and economic choices.
-With extreme wealth comes power and influence – we’re living in a world where the rules are rigged in favour of the few and at the expense of the many.
-So while the wealth of the few grows greater, the poorest are left behind.
+With extreme wealth comes power and influence – we’re living in a world where the rules are rigged in favour of the few and at the expense of the rest of us.
+While the wealth of the few grows greater, the poorest, women, racialized and marginalized people are left behind.

 Did you know?

 Today, 2,668 billionaires – 573 more than in 2020 – own $12.7 trillion, an increase of $3.78 trillion.

 The world’s ten richest men own more wealth than the bottom 40 percent of humanity, 3.1 billion people.

 A worker in the bottom 50 percent would have to work for 112 years to earn what a person in the top 1 percent gets in a single year.